howonlee/diogenes8/readme.md

 I want to add more stuff onto this.
 ---

-It's a perfectly normal little bit of the filesystem.
-Go have fun.
+The actual place where the folks are stored, `~/.diogenes`, is a perfectly normal little bit of the filesystem.
+Each person is construed as a folder, so you can stick more stuff in there.
+Have fun.

 Shouldn't you automate the actual contacting of people?
 ---